mtli/HTML4Vision/README.md

 If `preserve_aspect` is `True` then the image aspect ratio will be preserved even if the size for `imsize` differs from the original image aspect ratio.
 In that case, the image will be resized so that the maximum image size matches `imsize`.

-Image alignment is controlled by `hori_center_img`.
+Additionally, image alignment is controlled by `hori_center_img`.
 If `True`, all images will be horizontally centered.

 ### Precomputed thumbnails